zachatrocity/castnow-ui/README.md

-# nw-vue-boilerplate
+# castnow-ui
-A boilerplate to create a nw.js application with vue.js, stylus, and jasmine
+A simple castnow-ui built with nw.js.
+This is WIP.

 #install
 Download or clone this repo